vrnetlab/vrnetlab/README.md

 container or if we should rely on setting this up on the docker host (using something similar to pipework) is not entirely clear to me.
 I'll probably work on it.

-##### Q: Where's the JUNOS router / vMX image?
-A: Haven't built one just yet.. look at https://github.com/mwiget/vmxdocker in the meantime.
-It's not really vrnetlab compatible though :/